bodgix/bodgix.github.io/_posts/2015-11-14-yet-another-introduction-to-docker.md

 Chaining containers together
 ============================

 I could have created a single container for all the components, but the Docker way is to run a single process per container, as opposed to running a full operating system in a container.
-There are some challenges introduced with this approach, and some [argue][baseimage-docker] that it's better to run at least a minimal infrastructure like *sshd* and *rsyslog* inside your apps container, but most of the community seems to agree that it's better to separate responsibilities and build a separate container for each responsibility.
-For example a python flask webapp, nginx web server, MySQL database each in it's own container.
+There are some challenges introduced with this approach, and some [argue][baseimage-docker] that it's better to run at least a minimal infrastructure like *sshd* and *rsyslog* inside your app's container, but most of the community seems to agree that it's better to separate the responsibilities and build a separate container for each responsibility.

-I've created 3 containers.
-One for each of the components.
+So I've created 3 containers.
+One for each of the components of my lab.

 #### Enter docker-compose